Sustainability interventions in nursing wards

 • Determine the number of blood samples using the purchasing data of needles used for blood collection (vacutainer needles).

-• Determine the number of tests per type of blood test using request data from the clinical lab.
-Use the blood collection template* to map the number of blood samples per type of blood test.
+• Determine the number of tests per type of blood sample using request data from the clinical lab.
+Use the blood collection template to map the number of blood samples per type of blood test.
+This template can be found in the MS Teams channel if your hospital participates in the Greening healthcare together program.

-• Determine the number of blood tubes (2 and 5 ml) using the purchasing data of blood tubes.
+• Determine the number of blood vials (2 and 5 ml) using the purchasing data of blood vials.

 Resources